Scalable computing resources are becoming more and more popular each day. Various professionals look for efficient ways to manage heavy tasks.

 The most common types of IaaS products include:

-• Virtual Machines (VMs): The backbone of IaaS, VMs are virtual servers that can be customized with specific operating systems, processing power, memory, and storage resources.
+- Virtual Machines (VMs): The backbone of IaaS, Virtual Machines (VMs) are virtual servers that can be customized with specific operating systems, processing power, memory, and storage resources.
 They provide the computational horsepower required for running applications and processing large volumes of data.

 Professionals in fields needing heavy computing tasks must grasp available IaaS products.
 Rendering 3D models, running simulations, or training algorithms requires selecting storage and networking wisely.